sciZer0/7/v/README.md

 Instead, the customer value of a blockchain only relies on how big are problems that the blockchain solves, and how small are flaws the blockchain has.

-The Bitcoin blockchain, for now, is both permissionless and highly-sustainable, and it gets totally along with the main point of blockchain technology — to start with.
+For example, the Bitcoin blockchain, for now, is both permissionless and highly-sustainable, and it gets totally along with the main point of blockchain technology.

 But, as mentioned above, Bitcoin for now isn't and a lot of time further also won't be really a fixed-supply token because the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).

-More importantly, absolutely, Bitcoin doesn't have any pre-programmed decreasing of supply.
+More importantly, absolutely, Bitcoin doesn't have any pre-programmed decreasing of total-supply.

 Also, Bitcoin's codebase doesn't have total immutability but only relative immutability — in other words, is limitedly-changeable which, in turn, doesn't make the Bitcoin blockchain unique or better than others in terms of immutability of codebase.